-Flashback to my vacation earlier this month.
-I was sitting on the beach of a lovely lake in Pennsylvania, sipping water from my HydroFlask.
-I picked up a copy of Planet or Plastic? – the June edition of National Geographic magazine, dedicated to raising awareness about the global plastic waste crisis, and started paging through.
+I picked up a copy of Planet or Plastic? – the June edition of National Geographic magazine, dedicated to raising awareness about the global plastic pollution crisis, and started paging through.

 Whoa!
 A bit of a downer for vacation, but it was gripping nonetheless.

-The stats were mind-blowing (40% of plastic is single-use, 9 million tons of it end up in the ocean each year), and the photos were hard to believe (a living stork trapped in a plastic bag, kids working in enormous heaps of plastic waste).
-It left me with a heavy heart but motivated me to find some more areas to reduce plastic use in my own life, above and beyond what we are already doing.
-(If you want to dive in and learn more about this awful plastic waste problem, read more at National Geographic.)
+The stats were mind-blowing (40% of plastic items are single-use, 9 million tons of it end up in the ocean each year), and the photos were hard to believe (a living stork trapped in a plastic bag, kids working in enormous heaps of plastic waste).

 Choose to Refuse Single-Use Plastics

+Of course, eliminating plastic isn’t something you can just do overnight (or ever, to be completely honest).
 Anyone who strives to live a more eco-friendly, natural lifestyle knows that it’s a journey.
 Perfection is never the goal and it’s all about those baby steps you take along the way.

 Think about your typical trip to the grocery store.
 How much plastic do you come home with?
 If I’m not careful when I shop, I end up with more plastic packaging than I realize, which can be super frustrating.
 Use these tips to be prepared and aware so you can minimize the plastic you bring home with your food.